-Duncan is a second year Geography student from Lewisburg PA with an interest in culture and location and how those affect resource availability.
+Duncan is a third year Geography student from Lewisburg PA with an interest in culture and location and how those affect resource availability.
 I love working with VIPIRG because I am interested in standing up for marginalized communities and working for environmental causes.
 I’m grateful to have this platform.

 Alicia Cattermole just finished her BA at UVic.
 She volunteered at VIPIRG as a practicum student for 4 months during her last semester.

 "I am particularly interested in women’s rights and the project idea of “most used women's products” and environmental friendly women’s products, as I think this area has gaps of research which would be exciting to fill.
 I would like to introduce women’s mental health, and find out which services are missing for women at uvic.
 How we can help to fill these services."

 Kadi is a second year political science and philosophy major.
 She speaks French, English, and Fulani.
 She has lived in five countries and three provinces in Canada.
 She enjoys researching European Union affairs and methods to increase social equity with modernization.

 She plans to be involved in community-based research programs, and partaking in the planning and organization of VIPIRG's annual conference.

 Selina is a two-spirited indigenous person from Tsleil-Waututh.
 They have been trespassing on Lekwungen and W̱SÁNEĆ territories for the past year, and is a student at UVic working towards a social work degree.
 This is Selina’s third year as an active member of the VIPIRG board.